wazuh/wazuh-indexer/integrations/README.md

 /usr/share/logstash/bin/logstash -f /usr/share/logstash/pipeline/indexer-to-s3.conf --path.settings /etc/logstash
 ```

-/usr/share/logstash/bin/logstash --config.test_and_exit -f /usr/share/logstash/pipeline/indexer-to-integrator.conf

-For development or debugging purposes, you may want to enable hot-reload on these files, by using
+For development or debugging purposes, you may want to enable hot-reload, test or debug on these files,
-the `--config.reload.automatic`, `--config.test_and_exit` or `--debug` flags.
+by using the `--config.reload.automatic`, `--config.test_and_exit` or `--debug` flags, respectively.

 For production usage, follow the instructions in our documentation page about this matter.
 (_when-its-done_)